Written By:

 What is a WiFi Extender?

-What Does a WiFi Extender Do
+How Does a WiFi Extender Improve Your Network?

 What Does a WiFi Extender Do?